weij5678/NYC-FinalTaxi/docs/Methodology.md

 - **Post-Hoc Analysis**:
   - For rush-hour clusters, **Bonferroni correction** was applied to compare differences between clusters for significant variables identified in the ANOVA.
-  - For non-rush-hour clusters, a **paired t-test** was used to assess differences between the two clusters based on significant variables.
+  - For non-rush-hour clusters, a **Bonferroni** was also used to assess differences between the two clusters based on significant variables.

 ---